• Blog

 2. Creases

-When working with any fabric green screen, whether a collapsible screen, a muslin sheet, or fabric from a craft store, you need to be cautious of creases from storage.
+When working with any fabric-based green screen equipment—whether a collapsible screen, a muslin sheet, or fabric from a craft store—be cautious of creases from storage.
 Even the smallest crease can create a subtle shadow on the green screen, disrupting the uniformity of the color.
 Be sure to flatten all creases before you start filming.

 3. Shallow depth of field